nejohnston/tdd-vending-maching/bdd.md

 As Pepsi Co. they want to sell their items with tags so users can A user wants to buy a Mars bar
 In order to provide the Mars bar, a user wants a place to input their selection

+If a coin is entered before an input have it slide back down